nushell/nushell.github.io/book/commands/rm.md

  -  `--permanent`: don't use recycle bin, delete permanently
  -  `--recursive`: delete subdirectories recursively
  -  `--force`: suppress error when no file
- -  `--quiet`: suppress output showing files deleted
+ -  `--verbose`: make rm to be verbose, showing files been deleted
+ -  `--interactive`: ask user to confirm action

 ## Examples